Fannon/mobo/examples/init/import/README.md

 ## Description
 This directory handles pages and data that should be batch-imported to the remote-wiki.
 The import files need to be places in subdirectories and can be imported through mobo --import <subdirectory>
+Further subdirectories within the subdirectory will be flattened.

 Example:
 ```